There are three great seafood chowder recipes here with links to some more at the bottom of the page.

 The method is the same as the above.

 Remember to add the prawns (shrimp) for only the last couple of minutes or they will overcook and become tough.
+They just need to heat through - even if they're raw, they will cook in a couple of minutes in a boiling liquid.

 2 lb (900g) white fish - haddock or cod skin on